Contributing to Public AI Network

 Review Process

-All contributions go through a lightweight review process:
+All contributions go through a quick review process:

-- Community Review: Someone with write access will review your PR
+- Community Review: Someone with edit access will review your proposed changes

 - Feedback & Discussion: We may suggest improvements or ask questions

-- Merge: Once approved, your changes go live!
+- Merge: Once approved, your changes are added to the live website!

-Review time: Most PRs are reviewed within 1-3 days.
+Review time: Most contributions are reviewed within 1-3 days.

-Regular contributors can get write access to the repository, which allows you to:
+Regular contributors can get direct edit access to the website, which allows you to:

-- Contribute a few successful PRs to show you understand the project
+- Contribute a few successful changes to show you understand the project

 - Let us know you’re interested in becoming a regular maintainer